Cardiovascular Benefits of GLP-1 Medications: Heart Health Guide

 Established Cardiovascular Disease

-Prior heart attack, stroke, or peripheral artery disease—SELECT trial population showed strongest benefits.
+Prior heart attack, stroke, or peripheral artery disease -- the SELECT trial population showed the strongest benefits.
+These patients have the highest baseline cardiovascular risk and therefore the greatest absolute risk reduction from treatment.

 Obesity with Multiple Risk Factors